Tropical Storm Sonca (2017): Vietnam

 Warning for Tropical Storm Sonca issued for Vietnam.

-During the storm, heavy floods were recorded in Vietnam, causing catastrophic property damage, submerging 229 villages.
-A Telegram was sent to send firefighters and police to rescue people in the northern provinces of Vietnam.
+During the storm, heavy floods were recorded in Vietnam, causing extensive property damage, submerging 229 villages.
+A directive was sent to send firefighters and police to rescue people in the northern provinces of Vietnam.
 Vietnam Airlines cancelled 11 flights to and from the Phu Bai International Airport while VietJet Air cancelled 16.
 Fishermen from Quảng Trị moved their boats away from the shore due to strong waves and winds.
 The Nghệ An province banned all sea-related activities and ordered ships to return back to the shore.
 Numerous houses and billboards were damaged from strong winds in the districts of Gio Linh and Vĩnh Linh.
-Five spillways in the largest lake in Nghệ An, were opened, which caused a major flood which submerged 20,000 homes.
+Five spillways in the largest lake in Nghệ An, were opened.
 Three national routes were flooded among four other provincial routes in Nghệ An.
-At least six people were killed when the storm made landfall on July 25, all in the provinces of Hà Tĩnh and Quảng Trị.
+At least six people were killed as of July 31, all in the provinces of Hà Tĩnh and Quảng Trị.
 Approximately 1,500 houses were damaged in these two provinces.
-Across the whole of Vietnam, roughly 5777 ha of paddy fields and 750 ha of croplands were damaged.
-In Nghe An Province, the total damage caused by the storm reached 127 billion dong (US$5.6 million).
+Across multiple Vietnamese provinces, roughly 5777 ha of paddy fields and 750 ha of croplands were damaged.
+In Nghe An Province, the total damage caused by the storm exceeded 127 billion dong (US$5.6 million) as of July 28.
 Total damage in Vietnam reached 300.7 billion dong (US$13 million).

 Cambodia

-The National Committee for Disaster Management for Cambodia warned fishermen about the rough weather from the storm.
-Authorities issued flood warnings and "safety hills" were set up with shelter, food, and supplies.
-The Royal Cambodian Armed Forces deployed 350 soldiers to aid in evacuation efforts; a provincial official of the Kampong Thom province stated that the government was prepared to evacuate residents.
+The Ministry of Water Resources and Meteorology warned everyone, especially fishermen and people at sea to avoid accidents during the storm.
+Authorities issued a flood warning and "safety hills" were set up with shelter, food, and supplies.
+The Royal Cambodian Armed Forces deployed 350 soldiers to Preah Vihear to aid in relief efforts; a provincial official of the Kampong Thom province stated that the government was preparing to evacuate residents.
 The Steung Saen River reached a height of 13.4 m, close to emergency levels.
 Water levels at the Tamok Bridge rose 1 m above the average level.
 The governor of the Choam Khsant District stated that four communes in the district were flooded.
-Tropical Storm Sonca affected four provinces across Cambodia, at least three people died, and 2,686 houses were submerged.
-53 households were also affected.
+Tropical Storm Sonca, due to its heavy floods, affected four provinces across Cambodia, three people died, and 2,686 houses were submerged.
+53 households, 550 affected families, and 1000 displaced residents were affected.
 Two of the deaths were caused by drowning.
 In the Choam Khsant District, 48 families had to be evacuated because of the storm.
-Heavy floods affected four provinces, with 550 affected families and at least 1000 displaced residents.